ffund/compe-design-project/lab3/pulse-width.md

 **Lab report**: Upload your modified `virtualhat.py`.
 Also show a screenshot of your browser window with the photoresistor covered and with the photoresistor exposed to bright light.

-**Lab report**: What capacitor and fixed resistor values did you use?
-Explain the advantages and disadvantages of a large capacitor/large fixed resistor vs. a small capacitor/small fixed resistor, *for this specific application*.

 ---